aswinbijukumar/echoaid/SUBSCRIPTION_MANAGEMENT_TROUBLESHOOTING.md

 ### 1. **Authentication Issues**
 **Problem**: User not logged in or doesn't have admin privileges **Solution**:
-- Make sure you're logged in as an admin or super_admin
+- Make sure you're logged in as an admin
 - Check if your user role has the necessary permissions
 - Try logging out and logging back in